sevenfoureleven/Recoil-Engine-For-Unity/README.md

 # RECOIL ENGINE FOR UNITY

+# *USING THIS REPOSITORY FOR ANY KIND OF ARTIFICIAL INTELLIGENCE DEVELOPMENT IS STRICTLY FORBIDDEN

 ![](ShowcaseVideosPhotos/recoilenginelogo.png)

 ## Recoil Engine is a procedural recoil system namespace for the Unity game engine.